tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 char target = satisfies (== target)
 ```

-which will match an exect character.
+which will match an exact character.
 So we might do `char '+'`, for example.

 Now we need to implement some fundamental typeclasses for `Lexer`, which will be
 used for composing them together.